DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-SamSamson987/README.md

       • Power Set

-          - is a set containing all subsets
+          - Is a set containing all subsets

+#WEEK 6

+  ➤ **Cardinality**

+    • Is the total number of distinct elements.

+    •  New Terminology:

+        ✓ ℵ₀

+          -is pronounced as “aleph-zero"/“alephnought”/“aleph-null”

+  ➤ **Review**

+   • Nested Quantifiers

+      - 2 quantifiers are nested if one is within the sccope of the other.

+      - Examples:

+          ✓ ∀x∀y(x≠y)

+          ✓ ∃x∃y(x≠y)

+          ✓ ∀x∃y(x≠y)

+          ✓ ∃y∀x(x≠y)